TheSoftwareFactory/lokki-android/README.md

 $ ./gradlew connectedCheck
 ```

 Make sure an emulator or device is connected, running and the screen is unlocked.
+If it looks like your tests are failing without a good reason, try to [disable animations in your device/emulator you're using](http://lifehacker.com/disable-animations-on-android-to-improve-performance-1583554900).

 ### Contributing